MichaelXavier/Angel/README.md

     stderr /tmp/ls_log
     delay 7

-Each program that should be supervised stats with a `program-id` block:
+Each program that should be supervised starts with a `program-id` block:

     [watch-date]